claygilk/awk/README.md

 awk -F "," 'BEGIN{OFS=FS}{print $2,$5}' customers.csv
 ```
 We'll cover the `BEGIN` code block as well as the `END` code block in more detail later.
-For know, just know that the code between curly braces and the `BEGIN` keyword executes before `awk` processes any lines of the input.
+For now, just know that the code between curly braces and the `BEGIN` keyword executes before `awk` processes any lines of the input.
 The line `OFS=FS` means "set the output file separator to be the same as the input file separator.
 `OFS` and `FS` are examples of built-in variables that are defined in every `awk` script.
 We'll cover more built-in variables in the next section.